Lovegiver/ReactivePipeline/src/README.md.md

 Many objects we'll talk about are wrappers.
 It is important to understand how they interact with each others.

  1. `Operation` is the corner stone of our model.
 It is a `Functional Interface`.
-Each action, each method, each function, has to be an Operation.
-An Operation takes a *varargs* of Flux(es) as arguments and produces a Flux.
+Each action, each method, each function, has to be an `Operation`.
+An `Operation` takes a *varargs* of Flux(es) as arguments and produces a Flux.

- 2. Task wraps a single Operation.
+ 2. `Task` wraps a single `Operation`.
 It is a class with some usefull properties and methods.
 It triggers Operation execution and inject the produced Flux into the next Operation to maintain the reactive behavior.

  3. WorkGroup is a wrapper for a set of Tasks, but you won't use it directly.
 You will use it only if you decide to create your own Optimizer.
 If you rely on the default Optimizer, the Pipeline will create WorkGroups for you.
 All you have to  understand about a WorkGroup is that it groups all Tasks involved into the realization of a common final Operation.